chavilaw/project/README.md

 - 2x BMP280 barometric pressure and altitude sensor
 - Optical heart rate sensor

-Sensors are interfaced via I2C and communication between sensors and web server is via Wi-Fi and MQTT.

 ## Project execution
 Concept of the project was to design and build a system that would detect emergency situations for elderly and disabled users.